 - It is important that you are honest with all of your healthcare providers regarding any travel history.
 Regardless of where you’ve travelled to, we are happy to provide you with great care.
 We ask these questions to ensure we can provide you with the best care and keep our other patients and staff safe.

 Protecting the safety of our patients, staff and community members is our top priority.
-Following the Ministry of Health’s recommendations, MGH will no longer allow visitors except for those who are identified as essential visitors, as of Saturday, March 21 at 6 a.m.
+Following the Ministry of Health’s recommendations, MGH will no longer allow visitors except for those who are identified as essential visitors or support persons, as of April 7.

 Patients must enter through the main entrance on Coxwell Avenue and will be screened before entering the building.
-Visitors will be provided with an ear-loop mask upon entry which must be worn for the duration of the visit.
+Visitors will be provided with a cloth mask upon entry which must be worn for the duration of the visit.
 Visitors who are under the age of 16, have travelled outside of Canada in the last 14 days or who have respiratory illness symptoms will not be allowed inside the building.
-Exceptions to these restrictions will be made on a case-by-case basis in the following areas: ICU, Palliative Care, Paediatrics, Labour & Delivery and Special Care Nursery.